Unmarked spoilers for Blaster Master Zero below!

 - Nice Hat: Both Stein and Tesset wear army berets, though Tesset's is hilariously big for her tiny head.

-- Power-Strain Blackout: After using its Phlebotinum Overload attack ATOM will shutdown not unlike G-Sophia's zero SP shutdown which is catastrophic in the middle of a battle.
+- Power-Strain Blackout: After using its Phlebotinum Overload attack ATOM will shutdown momentarily not unlike G-SOPHIA's zero SP shutdown which is catastrophic in the middle of a battle.

 - The Load: Tesset fears she's this.
 Her interactions with Eve leave Eve thinking she might be this as well, at least until the final section of the game.
 Thankfully for Tesset, Stein outright admits she's useful, since while he's more than capable of handling the hardware in the ATOM, the software is something he doesn't quite understand.

 - Token Mini-Moe: Tesset.
 Her hair and oversized hat obscures her eyes, and she has to pull herself up to the dialogue box to be seen because she's so small.

 - Wave-Motion Gun: When powered up, the ATOM will sometimes fire one of these.
 Unlike most examples of the trope, he can actually turn around while using it, resulting in a nasty surprise if you think you can simply jump over him and fire away.